 When to visit Seattle

-Inarguably, the best time to visit Seattle is in the summertime, which, unfortunately, is also the most popular time to visit.
-With warm, but pleasant temperatures (with average highs in the mid-70s) and clear sunny skies, summer in Seattle (from about June through August) is nothing short of magic and is the best time to take advantage of Seattle’s gorgeous outdoor scene.
+Inarguably, the best time to visit Seattle is in the summertime, from about June through August.
+With warm, but pleasant temperatures (with average highs in the mid-70s) and clear sunny skies, summer in Seattle is nothing short of magic and is the best time to take advantage of Seattle’s gorgeous outdoor scene.

-Fall (September through October) is a close runner-up, though.
+Fall (September through October) is a close runner-up.
 While the weather stays pretty warm (with average highs in the mid-60s), the skies generally remain fairly clear and pricing on flights and hotels may be a bit more stomach-able.

 Things to know about Seattle before visiting